PrincetonUniversity/EDIPIC-2D/Instructions/installing_edipic2d.md

 # Installing EDIPIC-2D

 EDIPIC-2D is a Fortran code so you need access to a Fortran compiler.
 The current makefile works with the Intel Fortran compiler as well as with GNU gfortran.
-The makefile determines which compiler is being used by looking at the "mpifort" command (see MPI section below).
+The makefile determines which compiler is being used by looking at the output of the "mpifort -show" command (see MPI section below).

 EDIPIC-2D requires a few libraries in order to run.
 These are ::
  - MPI ([OpenMPI](https://www.open-mpi.org/), [MPICH](https://www.mpich.org/), etc.)